fariz23500/py2048/README.md

 # py2048
 name-Fariz Ali
+The code was written on an adroid app called Pydroid3(as i had no acces to a laptop or a pc).
 I have made a code of 2048 game.
 The puzzle is controlled by 4 buttons. w- to shift board upwards